jsteemann/liblouse/README.md

 * louse will only work on Linux.
 It is unknown if it works on other platforms than Ubuntu.
+* louse won't work with arbitrary executables.
+It may fail for executables that fork and execute other programs.
 * For meaningful stack traces, it is required to compile the monitored executable with debug symbols.
 Otherwise the stack traces will only contain lots of `??:?`.